AckeeCZ/gatsby-theme-fela/gatsby-theme-fela/README.md

             name: "SpaceMono",
             files: [SpaceMono],
             options: {
                 fontStyle: "normal",
                 fontWeight: "400",
                 fontDisplay: "swap",
             },
         },
     ]
 ```

-3. gatsby-theme-fela will solve the rest for you
+Gatsby theme already contains `reset.css` that you can use right away.
+Or override it using shadowing feature.

 ### Adding custom named keys

-Custom named keys allows you to write more readable code, by defining key names for media querries.
+Custom named keys allows you to write more readable code, by defining key names for media queries.

 You can write your own keys following these steps:

-1. Create a following folders in your project `src/gatsby-them-fela/config`
+1. Create a following folder in your project `src/gatsby-them-fela/config`
-2. Inside that folder create file `namedKey.js`
+2. Inside that folder create file `namedKeys.js`

 Setup: